-Your RV has many 12-volt DC loads.
-When combined, their total is more than the converter can produce.
-High demands for 12-volt power can be met by an auxiliary battery for limited periods of time.
-The 12-volt DC electrical system is designed for use with a Group 24 or Group 27 deep cycle battery.
+- Your RV has many individual 12-volt DC loads.
+When combined, the total load is higher than the converter can produce. - High demands for 12-volt power can be met by an auxiliary battery for limited periods of time.

 Dry camping